Lipstick

 Lipstick Plants and their Toxicity

-See also Hawthorns
+See also Easter Cattleya

 The Lipstick Plant (Aeschynanthus radicans) is widely recognized for its safety regarding toxicity for both pets and humans.